Variometer: Description

 According to Paul MacCready, "A variometer is essentially a pressure altimeter with a leak which tends to make it read the altitude of a moment earlier.
 It consists of a container vented to the outside air in such a way that the pressure inside the flask lags slightly behind the outside static pressure.
 The rate of climb measurement comes from the rate-of-air inflow or outflow from the container."

 Variometers measure the rate of change of altitude by detecting the change in air pressure (static pressure) as altitude changes.
 Common types of variometers include those based on a diaphragm, a vane (horn), a taut band, or are electric based.
 The vane variometer consists of a rotating vane, centered by a coil spring, dividing a chamber into two parts, one connected to a static port, and the other to an expansion chamber.
 Electric variometers use thermistors sensitive to airflow, or circuit boards consisting of variable resistors connected to the membrane of a tiny vacuum cavity.

-A simple variometer can be constructed by adding a large reservoir (a thermos bottle) to augment the storage capacity of a common aircraft rate-of-climb instrument.
+A simple variometer can be constructed by adding a large reservoir (a vacuum flask) to augment the storage capacity of a common aircraft rate-of-climb instrument.
 In its simplest electronic form, the instrument consists of an air bottle connected to the external atmosphere through a sensitive air flow meter.
 As the aircraft changes altitude, the atmospheric pressure outside the aircraft changes and air flows into or out of the air bottle to equalise the pressure inside the bottle and outside the aircraft.
 The rate and direction of flowing air is measured by the cooling of one of two self-heating thermistors and the difference between the thermistor resistances will cause a voltage difference; this is amplified and displayed to the pilot.
 The faster the aircraft is ascending (or descending), the faster the air flows.
 Air flowing out of the bottle indicates that the altitude of the aircraft is increasing.
 Air flowing into the bottle indicates that the aircraft is descending.

 Newer variometer designs directly measure the static pressure of the atmosphere using a pressure sensor and detect changes in altitude directly from the change in air pressure instead of by measuring air flow.
 These designs tend to be smaller as they do not need the air bottle.
 They are more reliable as there is no bottle to be affected by changes in temperature and fewer chances for leaks to occur in the connecting tubes.

 The designs described above, which measure the rate of change of altitude by automatically detecting the change in static pressure as the aircraft changes altitude are referred to as "uncompensated" variometers.
 The term "vertical speed indicator" or "VSI" is most often used for the instrument when it is installed in a powered aircraft.
 The term "variometer" is most often used when the instrument is installed in a glider or sailplane.

 An "Inertial-lead" or "Instantaneous" VSI (IVSI) uses accelerometers to provide a quicker response to changes in vertical speed.